 Reacting to the newly reported data from Refugee Resettlement, Sen. Tina Smith (D-Minnesota), has promised to introduce legislation “to help protect children whose families are swept up in immigration enforcement,” and said she will reveal the bill in the coming weeks.

 President Trump began tightening his grip on border region in April, asking state governors to deploy National Guard troops to assist the Border Patrol in apprehending undocumented border crossers, and erecting a 20-mile stretch of a new border wall prototype in Santa Teresa, New Mexico.

-He also signed a second directive last month ordering the end of what his base refers to as a “catch and release” policy.
-The administration was forced to release about 100,000 parents and children from family detention jails after court rulings.
+He also signed a second directive last month ordering the end of what his base refers to as a “catch-and-release” policy.
+The administration was forced to release about 100,000 parents and children from immigrant family jails after court rulings.

 Immigration officials are hyping a recent rise in border crossings from last year, including crossings of parents with children, to urge Secretary Nielsen to crackdown on undocumented families.
 Nielsen herself has also recently exploited this year’s increase before the House Appropriations Subcommittee on Homeland Security to press lawmakers to approve Trump’s $47.5 billion budget request for her department — including $18 billion for the border wall.
 Others are justifying the deployment of at least 2,400 National Guard members from Arizona, New Mexico, Texas and California to the border in recent weeks.